Skip to content

 How should you evaluate this approach honestly?

 CGM-driven nutrition replaces guessing with measurement and shows you your own physiology instead of an average.
-It’s high-impact for the right person, and genuinely not for everyone — it asks for data literacy and sustained attention, and the consumer-optimisation use case is newer and less settled than its medical use in diabetes.
+It can be high-impact for the right person, and it is genuinely not for everyone — it asks for data literacy and sustained attention, and the consumer-optimisation use case is not merely newer than its medical use in diabetes, it is unproven.
+The 2026 European Journal of Medical Research meta-analysis found the glycaemic benefit in prediabetes and none worth speaking of in healthy normoglycaemic users, and it is unlikely to deliver weight goals on its own without an accompanying behavioural programme.

 Who it suits: people with unexplained energy crashes, brain fog, or stubborn weight gain who want to find the cause; people with pre-diabetes, PCOS, or metabolic syndrome who want concrete feedback (alongside, not instead of, medical care); quantified-self types ready to move past calorie counting; and athletes chasing metabolic efficiency.

-Who should skip it: anyone for whom the cost is the binding constraint — basic whole-food nutrition is far cheaper and gets most people most of the way; anyone for whom self-tracking adds anxiety rather than clarity; and anyone with Type 1 or Type 2 diabetes, who should consult their endocrinologist before layering consumer optimisation onto medical-grade monitoring.
+Who should skip it: anyone for whom the cost is the binding constraint — basic whole-food nutrition is far cheaper and gets most people most of the way; anyone for whom self-tracking adds anxiety rather than clarity; anyone with a history of disordered eating, orthorexia, or health anxiety, since the Diabetic Medicine review names exactly these as the documented harms of consumer CGM use, and a device that scores every meal is close to the worst possible input for that pattern; anyone who is pregnant or uses insulin, for whom the over-the-counter devices are explicitly not labelled; and anyone with Type 1 or Type 2 diabetes, who should consult their endocrinologist before layering consumer optimisation onto medical-grade monitoring.

 How long should you actually wear one?

-A two-week experiment costs roughly $70–600 and can inform how you eat for years.
+A two-week experiment costs roughly $50–300 at US cash prices as checked in August 2026 — one Stelo two-pack or one Libre sensor at the low end, a Dexcom G7 or a coached membership at the high end — and can inform how you eat for years.
 Almost no one sticks with intensive tracking forever, and that’s the point.
-Use the sensor to learn your triggers, then graduate to intuitive eating grounded in your own rules — “oatmeal pushes me past 140 mg/dL but sweet potato holds me near 110, so sweet potato wins at dinner.”
+Use the sensor to learn your triggers, then graduate to intuitive eating grounded in your own rules — “oatmeal pushes me higher than sweet potato does, so sweet potato wins at dinner.”
+Note the shape of that sentence: it compares two of your meals against each other, which is what the device is good for.
+It does not declare either number healthy or unhealthy, because a CGM cannot tell you that.

 The real unhack isn’t wearing a CGM for life.
 It’s wearing one long enough to understand your metabolism so well that you no longer need it.
 Your body becomes the dashboard.